Buyer Frequently Asked Questions

 Don’t worry!
 First offers are often rejected.
 Now you will begin negotiating on price with the seller.
 Your Atlas broker will advise you on how much to offer next and how to negotiate things like closing costs or repairs.

 Legally you are not required to have a home inspection prior to purchasing a house; however, it is highly recommended.
 If you are financing your purchase, many lenders require a home inspection prior to loan commitment.
-Home inspections usually only cost a few hundred dollars and can save you much more than that if you find something wrong with the property during the inspection.
+Home inspections usually cost only a few hundred dollars and can save you much more than that if you find something wrong with the property during the inspection.

 Closing costs vary depending on the property as they are based on a percentage of the value of the loan.
 Typically, closing costs range from 1-3% of purchase price and often times you can negotiate with the seller to pay for all or almost all of the closing costs.